Maieutics studies

 AMESF

-The Montpellier Association of Midwifery Students (AMESF) aims to support all midwifery students in Montpellier's Maieutics Department during their five years of study.
+The Montpellier Association of Midwifery Students (AMESF) aims to support all midwifery students in the Department of Midwifery in Montpellier during their five years of study.

-The association is also committed to defending and representing student midwives, whether at local level, via the AGEM (Association Générale des Étudiants Montpelliérains), or by presenting the profession at UM student fairs and open days.
-On a national level, we are in close contact with ANESF (Association Nationale des Étudiants.e.s Sages-Femmes).
+The association is also committed to defending and representing midwifery students, both locally, through the AGEM (Association Générale des Étudiants Montpelliérains), and by presenting the course and the profession at student fairs and open days at the University of Montpellier.
+At the national level, we are in close contact with the ANESF (Association Nationale des Étudiant.e.s Sages-Femmes).

 amesf_sfmtp